weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Vectors

 As mentioned earlier, we can also attach `vector` representations to our data objects.
-This is represented as an array of numbers under a `"vector"` property, like this:
+The vector is an array of numbers stored under the `"vector"` property like this:

 ```json
 {